One-World-By-Night/bylaw_clause_manager/bylaw-clause-manager/readme.txt

 This plugin is purpose-built for domains where clauses need to be tracked individually, filtered by thematic relevance (e.g., "Anarch", "Caitiff"), and presented with full contextual hierarchy for readability and transparency.

-Note: This plugin relies on the free [Advanced Custom Fields](https://www.advancedcustomfields.com) plugin, available from the WordPress Plugin Directory.
+Note: This plugin version has no reliance on ACF

 == How It Works ==